-This task force with collaborates with the athletic teams, the activities director and the fine arts departments to encourage enforcement throughout extra curricular activities and organizations.
+This task force collaborates with other departments of the college to encourage enforcement throughout extra-curricular activities and organizations.
 We know we need to continue to create unique and attractive educational events related to the topic of substance abuse to our students.

-This task force will have annual Alcohol Awareness Week prior to the Spring Break each spring Semester, beginning in 2009.
-The week will feature a nationally renowned speaker and multiple activities sponsored by student organizations and organizations to promote making appropriate choices about the use of alcohol and staying away from drug use.
-Activities to include but not limited to "Alcohol Jeopardy", driving while intoxicated simulator, Speakers from local MADD chapters and local police.
+This task force will have annual Alcohol Awareness Week featuring nationally renowned speaker and multiple activities sponsored by student organizations and organizations to promote making appropriate choices about the use of alcohol and staying away from drug use.
+Activities may include but not limited to "Alcohol Jeopardy", driving while intoxicated simulator, Speakers from local MADD chapters and local police along with various other activities and events.